saivirup/64bit-riscv-cpu/README.md

 ---

 ## What's Coming Next
-- Add support for B-Type, J-Type, U-Type, and CSR/System Instructions

-- Build a pipelined version of this CPU

-- Build a multicore version of this CPU

-- Port the project to an FPGA and run real test programs

-- Basic operating system support
+- Extend the CPU to a 5 Stage Pipeline.

+- Implement Hazard Handling: Data Hazards, Control Hazards, and Structural Hazards.

+- Deploy for testing onto an FPGA.

+- Explore Advanced Concepts: Out-of-Order execution, Superscalar pipelines, Cache hierarchies, Fabricating CPU.

 ---

 ## Want to Talk?
-This project is part of my journey into digital systems design and low-level computer engineering.
-If you're working in ASIC design, FPGA development, or digital verification and want to connect — feel free to reach out to my email at saivirup@gmail.com.
+This project is part of our journey into digital systems design and low-level computer engineering.
+If you're working in ASIC design, FPGA development, or digital verification and want to connect — feel free to reach out to our emails at saivirup@gmail.com. and